A man leaning over his desk and writing on a whiteboard in a sunny home office room. Learn "how long does it take to form a habit?" in this article.

 Share:

 Stop us if this sounds familiar: At some point in your life, you decided it was time to make some changes.
 It could have been New Year’s Day, your birthday, the start of a new job, or just a really motivational TikTok you watched on a random Wednesday that did it.
-No matter the catalyst, we’ve all found ourselves revved up to commit to bold, new habits.
+No matter the catalyst, we’ve all found ourselves revved up to commit to bold, new habits at one point or another.

 Maybe you vowed to start working out every morning, for instance.
 Or drink eight glasses of water a day.
-Or cut back on ordering so much takeout.
-And you probably started out with a lot of excitement, optimism, and determination.
+Or cook more dinners rather than ordering takeout.
+Regardless of your goal in question, you probably started out with a lot of excitement, optimism, and determination.
 And then, well… life happened.
-You overslept and missed your workout, swapped your water for soda, or got stuck working late and ordered pizza.
+You overslept and missed your workout, swapped your water for soda, or got stuck working late and picked up a pizza.

 What Is a Habit?

 A habit is generally defined as something that’s performed automatically without much thought.
-Habits tend to feel like a part of the fabric of your life—you do them subconsciously and they don’t require motivation to happen.
+You perform habits subconsciously and they don’t require motivation to happen.

 Habits can be both good or bad, or simply neutral.
-Everyone’s routines will generate different habits, like checking Instagram before getting out of bed in the morning, drinking a cup of coffee soon after waking, or simply putting on your shoes before walking out the door.
+Everyone’s routines will generate different habits, like checking your phone before getting out of bed in the morning, drinking a cup of coffee soon after waking, or simply putting on your shoes before walking out the door.

 When you can turn healthy choices into habits, you’re more likely to keep them up.
-If, for instance, you notice that you no longer think twice about meeting your friend for a yoga class every Tuesday night or roll out of bed and head right to your bike for an indoor cycling workout most mornings, these are signs you’ve incorporated these behaviors into your way of living so they feel like second nature.
+If, for instance, you notice that you no longer think twice about meeting your friend for a yoga class every Tuesday night or roll out of bed and head right to your Peloton Tread for a walking workout most mornings, these are signs you’ve incorporated these behaviors into your way of living so they feel like second nature.

-The short answer: It depends.
+As nice as it would be, there’s not one universal amount of time it takes to form a habit.
 One small study found that it takes, on average, 66 days for a new habit to stick, but even that research showed that the range among study subjects spanned from just 18 days to 254 days.
-Another study found that it can take a few weeks to make simple changes stick, while more challenging habits, like going to the gym, could take up to seven months to feel habitual.
-Meanwhile, some health professionals say it generally takes about 10 weeks to create new habits.
+Another study found that it can take a few weeks to make simple changes (such as handwashing) stick, while more challenging habits (such as going to the gym) could take months to feel habitual.
+Meanwhile, some health behavior experts say it generally takes about 10 weeks to create new habits.

 For a long time, there was a popular myth that it takes 21 days to form a habit, but this ultimately wasn’t based on any solid research.
 And anyone who’s actually tried to commit to a new healthy routine knows there’s no magic number.
-As it turns out, there are a lot of variables that play a role in turning any action into a behavior that feels easy and automatic.
-But when you stick with your routines, they can pay off big time.
+That’s because there are several variables that play a role in turning any action into a behavior that feels easy and automatic.

 Benefits of Forming Healthy Habits